What Is Mill Scale in Welding: And How to Weld Through It

 Can you MIG weld through mill scale?

-MIG welding and surface impurities as mill scale do not combine well.
-This is because MIG wire does not come with flux material that can trap impurities.
-As a result, MIG welding needs a relatively clean metal to work well.
+MIG and surface impurities as scale do not combine well.
+This is because MIG wire does not come with flux material that traps impurities.
+As a result, MIG needs a relatively clean metal to work well.

-If there is mill scale, the lack of fusion worsens greatly.
-As a result, the weld metal will just sit on the workpiece without fusion.
+If there is scale, the lack of fusion worsens greatly.
+As a result, the bead will attach to the workpiece without fusion.

-If you want to MIG weld over mill scale, you can weld on similar scrap metal and do breaking tests.
-This way, you will be certain that your welds are strong enough.
+If you want to MIG weld over scale, you can weld on similar scrap metal and do breaking tests.
+This way, you will be certain that your welds will be strong enough.

-What is the best MIG wire for welding over mill scale?
+What is the best MIG wire for mill scale?

-Even if a small percentage of the new oxides remain in the weld metal, they are not as harmful as mill scale.
+Even if a small percentage of the new oxides remains, they are not as harmful as scale.

-However, the ER70S-2 wire is hard to find and much more expensive than the standard ER70S-6 wire.
+However, the ER70S-2 wire is hard to find and more expensive than the standard ER70S-6 wire.

 The ER70S-6 wire does not contain titanium, zirconium, and aluminum, but it has the highest manganese and silicon amounts.
-With proper attention to avoid lack of fusion problems, ER70S-6 can give acceptable results over thin mill scale of simple fabrications.
+With proper attention to avoid lack of fusion problems, ER70S-6 can give acceptable results over thin scale to make simple fabrications.

 If you have a MIG welder, you can buy a small spool of self-shielded flux-cored wire as an alternative to weld over thick mill scale.